ProsperDev/ProsperDev/README.md

 </div>
 <br/>

 ## Experienced full-stack developer, smart contracts coder and tokenomics expert.
+I have over 7 years of senior full stack/blockchain engineer experience.

+The fields I can proudly introduce are React, NodeJS, Python, Django, Web3, Smart Contract and Typescript, etc.

 I specialize in DeFi and NFT contracts and can deliver quick and scalable solutions on Ethereum, Cosmos, Polkadot, or Solana.

 I can help you build with ERC20, NFT creation via ERC721 or ERC1155, and deploying private network/Quorum and Hyperledger Fabric.